chrislennon/pulumi-discord-bot/README.md

-# Start EC2 instance with Discord Bot (nodejs app)
+# Nodejs container using Pulumi - A Discord Bot

 ## Prerequisites